 If you need a simple and delicious evening dish, try cabbage noodles.
 Here’s how you can make some:

-- Slice a cabbage into long strips using a sharp
+- Slice a cabbage into long strips using a sharp knife on a chopping board.

 - Now, fill a saucepan with water and boil the cabbage slices in it.